How dot-art is combating climate change

 - We have completed Carbon Literacy Training (you can see the certifcate here!) to ensure we are informed on all the issues surrounding the green agenda.

-- We have joined the newly formed sustainability group for Liverpool’s cultural sector, SHIFT, which will be bring us together to collaboratively respond to these challenges.
+- We sit on the steering group for SHIFT, the sustainability group for Liverpool’s cultural sector, which brings us together to collaboratively respond to these challenges.

 dot-art was commissioned to produce a trail of seven art works, launched in May 2021, running from the back of FACT on Fleet Street, along the Baltic Corridor to Wapping Dock, produced by internationally renowned artist Andrew Merritt of Something & Son, in partnership with dot-art, Open Eye Gallery and First Take, as part of Liverpool City Council’s Urban GreenUP, project which seeks to raise awareness about the future predicted impacts of climate change.
 Andrew has transformed seven small pieces of public infrastructure and human engineering to make them useful habitats for other species.